The Greatest Thing That You Have (Probably) Never Read: 1969 Aircraft Ice Protection Report of Symposium

 Mr. Slaughter, Chief, Engineering and Manufacturing Division, agreed that the participants in the symposium should accept the challenge presented to them.
 He also remarked that this symposium recognized the need to develop aircraft ice protection criteria on a sound and technical basis.
 He briefly reviewed the topics listed in the planned technical program and expressed the appreciation of the Federal Aviation Administration for the presentations.
 It was noted that the technical papers for this symposium were prepared by experts in icing phenomena and aircraft ice protection from industry, the airlines, the military services, and various government organizations.

-Mr. Rolls explained that a document will be published containing all of the symposium technical papers and the discusions following each presentation.
+Mr. Rolls explained that a document will be published containing all of the symposium technical papers and the discussions following each presentation.
 These publications will be made available to all of the attendees and to all interested parties who did not have an opportunity to attend.

 I emphasise: